PJ-Limo/requirement-analysis/README.md

 Scalability: The system should be able to scale horizontally to handle increased traffic.
 Usability: The application should have an intuitive UI/UX, making it easy for users to navigate and perform tasks.
 Reliability: The system should have an uptime of 99.9% and recover quickly from any failures.

+## Use Case Diagrams
+A Use Case Diagram is a vital tool in Requirement Analysis that helps visualize the functional requirements of a system.
+It provides a high-level, user-centric view of what the system should do by illustrating the interactions between users (actors) and system functionalities (use cases).